-The domestic and global economies have experienced downturns that have had significant effects on markets that the Corporation serves, particularly the airline industry.
-One recent downturn occurred following the terrorist attack occurring on 9/11.
-The Corporation cannot predict the depth or duration of such downturns, and the Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general economic conditions.
-It is difficult to estimate the growth in various parts of the economy, including the markets in which the Corporation participates, because of the uncertainty associated with domestic and global economic conditions.
-Because parts of the Corporation's budgeting and forecasting are reliant on estimates of growth in the markets it serves, the current economic uncertainty renders estimates of future revenues and expenditures even more difficult than usual to formulate.
+The Corporation cannot predict the depth or duration of downturns in the domestic and global economies nor the effects on markets that the Corporation serves, particularly the airline industry.
+The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general economic conditions.
+The current economic uncertainty renders estimates of future revenues and expenditures even more difficult than usual to formulate.
 The future direction of the overall domestic and global economies could have a significant impact on the Corporation's overall financial performance and impair the value of its Common Shares.